 Mistakes happen, but they can be mitigated.
 Technical issues can frustrate your presenter.
 Even the most basic things need to be checked because you never know where an issue might pop up.
 Here is a checklist you can use to make sure the webinar runs smoothly:

 Before the webinar:

-- Book time before the webinar for prep and setup
+- Buffer 30-60 minutes before the webinar for prep and setup

 - Test all hardware is working properly — microphones, computers, etc.

 - Make sure you have a reliable internet connection